DouglasOrr/DouglasOrr.github.io/src/2025-04-hash-textures/article.md

 ## The idea

 I was trying to make a game that obeyed a 2-bit colour palette.
 With a strict interpretation of the rules, this means no interpolation or antialiasing — the pixels onscreen should only be one of 4 colours.
 So I needed textures that could align perfectly to the screen.
-The not-at-all novel solution:

-_Hash the (x, y) screen-space pixel coordinate, and use it to choose a colour._
+The idea I ran with was to **hash the (x, y) screen-space pixel coordinates**, use this value to choose a colour.

-It turns out that this works fine, as long as the camera and viewports are fixed, and this very simple hash function is remarkably varied and interesting:
+It turns out that this works fine, as long as the camera and viewports are fixed, and a simple hash function can be remarkably varied and interesting:

 $$(c_x \, x + c_y \, y + c_{xy} \, x \, y + c_{x^2} \, x^2 + c_{y^2} \, y^2) \,\mathrm{mod} \, m < \tau \, m$$

-In Python, for example:
+In Python, for example (or see [notebook](https://github.com/DouglasOrr/DouglasOrr.github.io/blob/examples/2025-04-hash-textures/textures.ipynb)):

 ```python
 c_x, c_y, c_xy, c_xx, c_yy = 1, 1, 0, 1, 1